 Reviews of coconut charcoal are overwhelmingly positive for improving digestive conditions.
 This includes IBS, diarrhea, stomach aches, and more.
 However, research needs to catch up to all of the anecdotal reports.

 Coconut charcoal benefits may extend to reducing infections.
 Many people who travel abroad use activated charcoal to prevent traveler sickness.

-Research also supports this benefit of activated charcoal as well.
+Research also supports the benefit of activated charcoal as well.
 Harmful bacteria such as E. coli are adsorbed by activated charcoal.
 Also, the normal gut bacteria is relatively unaffected by it [R].

-Using activated charcoal may even reduce the gut damage of certain kinds of antibiotics as well [R].
+Using activated charcoal may even reduce the gut damage of certain kinds of antibiotics [R].

 The occasional use of coconut charcoal to alleviate digestive distress is safe.
 However, much more research is needed in this area.

 Coconut charcoal benefits the body by reducing heavy metals

 Heavy metals such as lead, mercury, and cadmium can cause damage to the body and the brain.
 They silently can enter the body through exposure.
 This includes air pollution, toxic farming practices, and more.